Tech-Recruiter-Justin/hoax-wordle/README.md

 1. Import the project folder to your preferred IDE i.e. IntelliJ IDEA
 2. Import all the Maven dependencies
 3. Build and run the application directly from your IDE tools (remember to input the application arguements)

+## Considerations Included
+- Checks and not allow empty txt list
+- Checks and not allow invalid characters in txt (only a-z A-Z characters can pass)
+- Checks word length in txt (configurable)
+- Checks user input and shows 'Unknown word' whenever the format is incorrect/ when word isn't in the list provided
+- Considers all user input and word list will become upper case
+- Custom exceptions to remind the user to check input/ word list errors
+- Unit tests for the HoaxGuessEngine
+- Guess Engine in interface, allows easy swapping of implementation

+## Improvements that Could Be Made
+- The configs could be made through application.yml and the user experience may be even cleaner without the need to pass in application args.
+- Some variables are still hardcoded i.e. the reply / the hints, these can be further refactored as configs.
+- When the word list gets longer, it is impossible to beat the game.
+- Explore the possibility of complex data structures to improve efficiency of finding the worst words?
+I thought of Trie.
+However, seems like in this particular case we must always go through the entire list of words to make sure there isn't a worse answer.
+Hence,the optimal time complexity seems to be O(number of possible words * 5) * 2 to check all HITS and Near HITS.
+- More tests could be written and covering the main class and TxtAnswerReader class (however most code in it is from external Scanner/ File libraries, given the time constraints I skipped writing unit tests for those)